Rugby: Tier two nations to decide World Rugby chairman vote

 The Six Nations unions are, meanwhile, aligning behind Beaumont's status quo.

-Such a familiar, fraught script leaves smaller nations controlling the fate of the next global chairman.
+Such a familiar, fraught script leaves smaller nations controlling the fate of the next global boss.

 READ MORE: